-The positions are open for 2014.
-Applicants should have a strong background in cellular immunology, cell biology or physiology, be highly motivated to do research in this competitive and exciting area, and show an innate ability to work as a team.
+The positions are open for 2015.
+Applicants should have a strong background in cellular immunology, cell biology or physiology, be highly motivated to do research in these competitive and exciting areas, and show an innate ability to work as a team.
 Experience in transcriptional analysis, multi-parameter flow cytometry and/or mouse models are highly desirable.
 The LTD Unit enjoys numerous collaborations with researchers on campus and beyond that are necessary to advance in the multi-disciplinary fields of mucosal immunology and inflammation.
 The Pasteur campus offers top expertise in microbiology and immunology, as well as cutting-edge technical platforms, all of which are essential to progress at these scientific frontiers.

 One position is to study the regulation of immune responses by stromal cells, in particular in chronic pathologies such as fibrosis and cancer.

 The second position is to study the regulation of the microbiota, metabolism and adaptive immune system by innate lymphoid cells (ILCs).